Roshan Mishra

 Biography

-Roshan is the Director at Taragaon Next and a visual artist based in Kathmandu.
-He manages the Nepal Architecture Archive (NAA), which is run by the Saraf Foundation for Himalayan Traditions and Culture; a patron organization of the Taragaon Museum.
-Since last 10 years, he has been affiliated with the Museum and have been working with its permanent collection, launching of the Contemporary Art Gallery and creation of archive and a Library.
+He heads the Nepal Architecture Archive (NAA), which is run by the Saraf Foundation for Himalayan Traditions and Culture, a patron organization of the Taragaon Next.
+For the past 11 years, he has been affiliated with the institution, working with its permanent collection, launching the Contemporary Art Gallery, and creating an archive and library.

 At the British Museum